 September 10, 2021

-Dear Dr. Kawachi, and Dear Dr. Subramanian,
+Dear Prof. Kawachi and Prof. Subramanian,

-I would wish to submit a new manuscript “Interaction between vaccine and individual characteristics vary vaccine hesitancy: Evidence from a conjoint survey experiment in Japan” for your consideration.
+I would like to submit a new manuscript entitled “Interactions among vaccine and individual characteristics impact vaccine hesitancy: Evidence from a conjoint experiment in Japan” for your consideration.

-I confirm that this is our original manuscript which has never been published nor is under consideration for publication elsewhere.
+I can confirm that this is our original manuscript; it has not previously been published and is not under consideration for publication elsewhere.
 All participants provided informed consent, and the study was approved by the appropriate ethics review board.
-I have read and understood the your journal’s policy, and I believe that no part of the manuscript violates any of it.
+I have read and understood your journal’s policies, and I believe that no part of this manuscript violates any of these.
 There are no conflicts of interest to declare.

-Regarding the COVID-19 vaccine hesitancy, this study addresses how individual & group influences vary vaccine/vaccination-specific influences.
-The data is from Japan, February 2021.
-Whereas previous studies have researched them separately, this study found their interaction by subgroup analyses of randomized conjoint experiment, e.g., individual vaccination history, higher risk perception or trust made uncertainty of vaccines acceptable.
-This study will contribute to the literature on vaccine hesitancy in health behavior, health economics, health psychology, and public health.
-It will be read by both scholars in those fields and policymakers to promote vaccination, even in non-Western countries.
+Regarding COVID-19 vaccine hesitancy, this study addresses how individual and group factors can interact with vaccine/vaccination-specific factors.
+The data come from a survey conducted in Japan during February 2021.
+Whereas previous studies have investigated these two types of factors separately, this study investigated their interactions by analyzing subgroups as part of randomized conjoint survey experiment.
+For example, we found that individual vaccination history, higher perception of COVID-19 risk, and trust made the uncertainty of vaccines acceptable.
+This study will contribute to the literature on vaccine hesitancy in a range of fields, including health behavior, health economics, health psychology, and public health.
+We anticipate that the findings will be of interest around the world to scholars in these fields, as well as to policymakers involved in vaccination promotion programs.

-Three potential independent reviewers who have excellent expertise in the field regarding this manuscript are as follows.
-All of them are the authors of the most important articles for our study.
+Three potential independent reviewers who have excellent expertise in the areas relevant to this manuscript are listed below; they are all authors of the most important articles referenced in our study.
 Dr. Sarah Kreps, Cornell University, USA.
 Email: sarah.kreps@cornell.edu Dr. Matt Motta, Oklahoma State University, USA.
 Email: matthew.motta@okstate.edu Dr. Haoran Chu, Texas Tech University, USA.
 Email: haoran.chu@ttu.edu

-I would appreciate if you consider the manuscript for publication.
+I would very much appreciate it if you would consider our manuscript for publication.
 I look forward to hearing from you.

-Sincerely yours, Yoshiaki Kubo, PhD
+Yours sincerely, Yoshiaki Kubo, PhD

 Department of Law, Politics, and International Relations, Faculty of Humanities and Social Sciences, University of the Ryukyus, Sembaru 1, Nishihara, Nakagami, Okinawa 9030213, Japan.
 Tel.: +81 098 895 8935, Fax.: +81 098 895 8935, Email: kuboy@cs.u-ryukyu.ac.jp